maelh/radio-frequency-prototype-boards/README.md

 ### Generating files manually

 When generating your own Gerber files, make sure to select untented vias.
 For the extended version, there is silkscreen for the U.FL connectors on the bare PCB.
-Let the manufacturer know that this is intentional, or make them invisible before generating the Gerbers if this creates issues.
+Let the manufacturer know that this is intentional, or make the silkscreen for the U.FL connectors invisible before generating the Gerbers, if this creates issues.

 ### Caveat!